cedmax/create-react-app-ts/README.md

 Create React apps with no build configuration.

+# This is a fork from [Facebook's Create React App](https://github.com/facebookincubator/create-react-app) that includes Typescript and CSS Modules in its react-scripts implementation.

+Check the [Quick Overview](#quick-overview) section below for instruction on how to use this fork on your projects.

 * [Getting Started](#getting-started) – How to create a new app.
 * [User Guide](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md) – How to develop apps bootstrapped with Create React App.